📞 0409 661 342 | ✉️ contact@cooeetours.com.au | 🕐 Office hours: 7am–7pm AEST, daily

 Can I do the USA on a tight budget?

 Yes, with careful planning.
-Road-tripping through the USA is where budget travel shines — rent a car, stay at Super 8 / Motel 6, eat diner breakfasts, pack lunches for parks.
-Realistic budget USA trip: AUD $160–$200 per person per day (outside NYC/SF).
-Major savings: avoid big cities, stay in suburbs, use supermarket delis instead of restaurants.
-Hostels are less common in USA than Latin America but exist in every major city.
-National Parks Annual Pass (USD $80) is brilliant value if visiting 3+ parks.
+Road-tripping is where budget USA travel shines: hire a car, stay at Super 8 or Motel 6, eat diner breakfasts and pack lunches for parks.
+A realistic budget USA trip runs AUD $160–$200 per person per day outside New York and San Francisco.
+Avoid big cities, stay in suburbs, and use supermarket delis instead of restaurants.
+The National Parks Annual Pass (USD $80) is excellent value if you visit three or more parks.

-In the USA: effectively yes.
-Restaurant service staff are paid below minimum wage and rely on tips.
-18–22% is standard; 15% signals poor service.
-Taxi 15–20%, hotel bellhop USD $2 per bag, hotel housekeeping USD $5/day.
-In Latin America: less mandatory but appreciated — 10% at restaurants, rounding up for taxis.
-Trek guides expect USD $15–$25 per day (the single biggest Latin American tipping expense).
-Cuba, Mexico: USD tips work; 10% standard.
-Budget 10–15% extra on top of your food and service budget.
+In the USA, effectively yes — restaurant staff are paid below minimum wage and rely on tips.
+18–22% is standard; taxi 15–20%; hotel bellhop USD $2 per bag; housekeeping USD $5 per day.
+In Latin America tipping is less mandatory but appreciated: around 10% at restaurants and rounding up for taxis.
+Trek guides expect USD $15–$25 per day, which is the single biggest Latin American tipping expense.
+Budget 10–15% extra on top of your food and service costs.

 Should I book through a travel agent or DIY?

-It depends on the trip type.
-DIY saves money on simple trips (USA cities, Mexican resort weeks, single-country trips).
-A travel agent adds genuine value for: complex multi-country South America trips (booking 5 internal flights + hotels in each), Inca Trail (agents have pre-allocated permit quotas), Galápagos cruises (agents get better cabin categories), Patagonia refugios (booking across 2 operators with tight availability).
-At Cooee, we quote all-inclusive pricing that's typically 5–10% above pure DIY, but we save clients 15–25+ hours of research and avoid costly mistakes — usually a net positive.
+It depends on the trip.
+DIY saves money on simple trips such as USA city breaks, Mexican resort weeks and single-country trips.
+A specialist adds genuine value for complex multi-country South America trips, the Inca Trail (agents hold pre-allocated permit quotas), Galápagos cruises (better cabin categories) and Patagonia refugios (tight availability across multiple operators).
+At Cooee Tours we quote all-inclusive pricing that's typically 5–10% above pure DIY, but we save clients 15–25+ hours of research and avoid costly mistakes.
 Free consultations to discuss.

 Keep reading